“Dancing is creating a sculpture that is visible only for a moment.” – Erol Ozan

 A fact: Almost every little girl wants to be a ballerina when they grow up.

-The harsh reality: None know the amount of effort that has to be put in to even fathom that as an actuality .
+Another fact: No one knows the amount of effort that has to be put in to even fathom that as a reality.

 I was apart of the ballet world for seven years.